DFHack/stonesense/docs/Stonesense.rst

 detail sprites used.
 Either open :file:`creatures/init.txt` and remove the line containing that folder, or :dffd:`use these smaller sprites <6096>`.

-Stonesense requires working graphics acceleration, and we recomend at least a dual core CPU to avoid slowing down your game of DF.
+Stonesense requires working graphics acceleration, and we recommend at least a dual core CPU to avoid slowing down your game of DF.